State of Washington Classified Job Specification

 Ability to: express ideas clearly; work cooperatively with staff, clients, and members of the community; make independent decisions in the referral of clients to internal/external resources to enhance their employability; practice tact, courtesy and discretion; convey interest and concern to clients requesting information or assistance with problems related to the various programs.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-One year of experience as a Financial Services Specialist 3 or equivalent experience determining eligibility for social or financial services programs.
+One year of experience as a Public Benefits Specialist 3 or equivalent experience determining eligibility for social or financial services programs.

 Class Specification History

 New Class: Effective 12-1-02